 “The American bishops are pleased to reflect the love of Catholics in America for John Paul II by designating this location a national shrine,” said Louisville Archbishop Joseph Kurtz, who signed the bishops’ decree as USCCB president.
 “This national shrine is truly America’s fitting tribute and remembrance of his legacy.”

 Patrick Kelly is the Executive Director of the Saint John Paul II National Shrine, managing day-to-day operations of the shrine, directly overseeing its staff, operations and activities.

 Fr.
 Gregory Gresko is Chaplain of the Saint John Paul II National Shrine, responsible for the spiritual care of the shrine’s staff and pilgrims.

 The Knights of Columbus and St. Pope John Paul II

 The Knights of Columbus worked closely with St. John Paul II throughout his papacy, co-sponsoring his Mass at Aqueduct Racetrack in New York in 1995, assisting with other papal trips, providing support for restoration projects at St. Peter’s Basilica in Rome, and supplying resources for papal communications initiatives.
 The Knights also supported the foundation of the U.S. session of the Pontifical John Paul II Institute for Studies on Marriage and Family, located at The Catholic University of America.

 The Knights of Columbus in Washington, D.C.

-For more than a century, the Knights of Columbus has had a history of involvement with Catholic institutions in Washington, many of them within a few blocks of the planned shrine.
-The Knights’ work to date includes substantial support for the United States Conference of Catholic Bishops, the Basilica of the National Shrine of the Immaculate Conception, the John Paul II Institute for Studies on Marriage and Family, and The Catholic University of America.
+For more than a century, the Knights of Columbus has had a history of involvement with Catholic institutions in Washington, D.C., many of them within a few blocks of the shrine.
+The Knights’ work includes substantial support for the United States Conference of Catholic Bishops, the Basilica of the National Shrine of the Immaculate Conception, the John Paul II Institute for Studies on Marriage and Family, and The Catholic University of America.